bladeyrj/IRDetection/README.md

 # IRDetection
 Environment：
-  python3.6
-  open CV
+  `python3.6` `openCV`

-This is the machine learning & neural network class homewrok#1
+This is the machine learning & neural network class final project